School Logo

 Intent

-2. The profile of PE being raised across the school
+• Raising the profile of PE across the school

 Implementation